Noble-Lab/casanovo/docs/getting_started.md

 ### Sequence new mass spectra

-To sequence your own mass spectra with Casanovo, use the `casanovo sequence`:
+To sequence your own mass spectra with Casanovo, use the `casanovo sequence` command:

 ```sh
 casanovo sequence -o results.mztab spectra.mgf